jundalisay/superblist/content/en/research/mohammad/quran/sura-011a.md

 77. And when Our envoys came to Lot, he was anxious for them, and concerned for them.
 He said, “This is a dreadful day.”

 78. And his people came rushing towards him—they were in the habit of committing sins.
 He said, “O my people, these are my daughters; they are purer for you.
-So fear Al- lah, and do not embarrass me before my guests.
+So do not embarrass me before my guests.
 Is there not one reasonable man among you?”

 79. They said, “You know well that we have no right to your daughters, and you know well what we want.”

 80. He said, “If only I had the strength to stop you, or could rely on some strong support.”

 81. They said, “O Lot, we are the envoys of your Lord; they will not reach you.
 So set out with your family during the cover of the night, and let none of you look back, except for your wife.
 She will be struck by what will strike them.
 Their appointed time is the morning.
 Is not the morning near?”

 82. And when Our command came about, We turned it upside down, and We rained down on it stones of baked clay.